slcs-jsc/jurassic/docs/manual/performance.md

 - **O(N_state)** relative to a pure forward run.

-Analytic Jacobians significantly reduce this overhead compared to finite-difference approaches but kernel runs are still substantially more expensive than forward simulations.
+Analytic Jacobians significantly reduce this overhead compared to finite-difference approaches, but kernel runs remain substantially more expensive than forward simulations.

+---

 ### Retrieval iterations